by Corbin Blackburn

 Questions to Ask

 Most highly compensated employees would answer this question with a “yes”, however I would recommend taking a deeper dive to confirm.
-Any of the items below could result in equal or higher tax rates in retirement, which would negate the benefits of the deferred comp in the first place.
+Any of the items below could result in equal or higher tax rates in retirement, which would negate the benefits of the deferred comp in the first place.- High Pension Income

 Deferred comp is a great tax tool, but tools like 401ks, Back Door Roth IRAs, Mega Roth, Donor Advised Funds, and Health Savings Accounts are great as well.
 Don’t just choose deferred comp because you think it’s the only place left to save.